Chocolate-Covered Strawberry Ice Cream Sandwiches

 That’s it!
 Aren’t they so fun?
 Would your family like these?
 My girls absolutely loved them (and us adults did too)!
 I’ve always felt a treat tastes a little better when you can eat it with your fingers. 😉

 If you’re not feeling the festive heart shape you can always use a chef’s knife and cut the ice cream sandwiches into a more traditional square or rectangle shapes.
-They’re not as cute in my opinion but just as tasty.
+They’re not as cute in my opinion but are just as tasty.

 What sweet treat will you be enjoying this Valentine’s?
 Do you have a Valentine’s Day dessert tradition?